dehasuer/dehasuer/README.md

 - 👋 Hi, I’m @dehasuer.
 - 👀 I’m interested in football and tech world.
-- 🌱 I’m currently learning Swift,React.
+- 🌱 I’m currently learning Swift,React,Javascript.
-- 💞️ I’m looking to collaborate on IOS Development.
+- 💞️ I’m looking to collaborate on Web Development.
 - 📫 How to reach me https://www.linkedin.com/in/dehasuer/

 <!---